Cold Supply Chain, Freight, Freight Brokerage, Freight Technology, Supply Chain, Supply Chain Management

 Four Seasons of Freight

 It’s no secret that the transportation industry is heavily dependent on supply and demand.
 Every year holds uncertainty from consumer trends to the ups and downs of the market; however, there is always a forecasted plan for the seasons of freight.
-Like fall, winter, sporing, and summer, the transportation industry also has four seasons.
-Below are the four seasons to the logistics industry.
+Like fall, winter, spring, and summer, the transportation industry also has four seasons.
+Below are the four seasons to the to freight shipping.

 It’s a new year; the holidays are past us, and freight volume is on the decline.
 Not to mention these months are the peak of winter, the frigid temperatures and snowy roadways are not shipping-friendly.
 Typically during these months logistics companies are recovering from holiday shipping.
 Freight volume will start to progress as the months approach the spring season.

 With the arrival of spring, the produce season begins.
 Freight volumes will increase, and carriers have more loads to choose from allowing them to pick and choose different loads.
 With carriers being pickier, finding trucks become more challenging, and rates increase.
 In certain parts of the United States, the capacity and shipping rates change significantly for non-produce shippers, as carriers are massively switching to high-paying produce loads.

 Produce season has come to an end; however, the hecticness doesn’t stop here.
 It’s now time to prepare for back to school season and to start planning for the upcoming holidays.
 During these months, sales are typically up, and companies are rapidly shipping products in and out of their facilities to ensure all inventory is ready for the holidays.
 Rates are still climbing, and freight volumes are towering.